awehrung/algo-competition/README.md

 ## Game 1: Cooperation game (iterated prisoner's dilemma)

-Imagine two opposing mafia criminals facing a high-stakes deal.
+Consider two opposing mafia criminals facing a high-stakes deal.
 They can cooperate to make lots of money... but this is not the only option.
 If one of them betrays the other during the operation, the payoff is even bigger for the betrayer, while the betrayed gets nothing.
 If they both decide to betray each other at the same time though, the deal fails, and they only get very little.
 In addition, this is not a one-time deal: this situation will arise many times during their mafia life, and both criminals will remember their previous decisions, as well as their counterpart's.
 What is the optimal strategy to make the most out of all deals?

 This game is played between two players over 10 rounds.
 Each round, given the history of previous decisions, both players need to make a choice, between cooperation (C) and betrayal (B).
 The scoring is as follows:
 * if both players betray: each get 1 point